Samsung/tizen-docs/docs/application/native/guides/ui/dali/imageview.md

 | PIXEL_AREA | Vector4 | sub area of image (Animatable). |

 > **Note**
->+ PreMultipliedAlpha
+>- PreMultipliedAlpha
 >
-> : If PreMultipliedAlpha is true, the RGB components represent the color of the object or pixel adjusted for its opacity by multiplication.
+> If PreMultipliedAlpha is true, the RGB components represent the color of the object or pixel adjusted for its opacity by multiplication.
 If false, the opacity is disregarded.
 >
+>- PixelArea
 >
->+ PixelArea
->
-> : PixelArea is a relative value, with the whole image area as [0.0, 0.0, 1.0, 1.0].
+> PixelArea is a relative value, with the whole image area as [0.0, 0.0, 1.0, 1.0].
 Vector4 area values are (x, y, width, height).
 >
->e.g on a 200 x 200 pixel image [0.25, 0.5, 0.5, 0.5] would represent a sub area
->of that image with the following co-ordinates:
+> e.g on a 200 x 200 pixel image [0.25, 0.5, 0.5, 0.5] would represent a sub area of that image with the following co-ordinates:
 >
->Top left     : 50,100 / Top right    : 150,100 / Bottom left  : 50,200 / Bottom right : 150,200
+> Top left     : 50,100 / Top right    : 150,100 / Bottom left  : 50,200 / Bottom right : 150,200

 ## Related Information
-* Dependencies
+- Dependencies
   - Tizen 2.4 and Higher for Mobile
   - Tizen 3.0 and Higher for Wearable